pkoswald/ENC4265/manual.md

 ![Steam Webpage](/docs/assets/steamWebpage.png)
 *Figure #1: The Steam webpage.*

-Press the green "Install Steam" button on the top right of the webpage
+Press the green "Install Steam" button on the top right of the webpage.

 ![Install Steam Button](/docs/assets/installButton.png)